8ta4/blog/drafts/I used Qwen3.5-35B-A3B-Base to mine 1M+ conversational sentences.md

 This wasn't a matter of sampling a bunch of outputs and keeping the good ones.
 Instead, it was closer to an exhaustive search over one-sentence conversational completions above a likelihood threshold.
 If a sentence had conditional probability greater than 1 in 100 million, it was in scope.

 Even with that setup, the run on [Qwen3.5-35B-A3B-Base](https://huggingface.co/Qwen/Qwen3.5-35B-A3B-Base) finished in under 10 hours.
-The model fit on an [H100](https://www.nvidia.com/en-us/data-center/h100/) until I got too ambitious with the batch size and ran out of GPU memory.
+The model fit on [an H100](https://www.nvidia.com/en-us/data-center/h100/) until I ran out of GPU memory after getting too ambitious with the batch size.
 Son of a batch.
-So I switched to an [H200](https://www.nvidia.com/en-us/data-center/h200/) for more headroom.
+So I switched to [an H200](https://www.nvidia.com/en-us/data-center/h200/) for more headroom.
 I ran it on [Nebius](https://nebius.com/), where it cost [a few dollars per hour](https://nebius.com/prices#:~:text=200-,%243.50,-NVIDIA%20HGX%20H100).

 The result was [a gzipped CSV](https://github.com/8ta4/cues/blob/8914d9815a706950528d5512a931ec9e253b3e1e/cues.csv.gz) with 1M+ candidate sentences.
 To give a feel for the output, here are a few examples from different parts of the ranking: